VirtualPlanetaryLaboratory/vplanet/README.md

   <img src = "https://img.shields.io/badge/coverage-73%25-red.svg?style=flat">
 </p>

 ### NOTE: Documentation is currently down.
 Apologies for any inconvenience.
+You can type `vplanet -h` or `vplanet -H` to access the onboard help until this issue is resolved.

 ### Overview